 Get a campus parking permit if you have a car and plan to park on campus.
-Parking on campus with no permit will result in a ticket and fine (even on the first day!)
+Occasional parking passes are a good option for many students.
+Please visit the Parking and Transportation website for the most up-to-date information: https://parking.wustl.edu/

 Settle into your apartment.
 You are strongly encouraged to take photos of the condition of your apartment before moving in and to consider purchasing renter's insurance.

-Contact utilities providers (if you are responsible for your own utilities): Gas: Laclede Gas 314-621-6960 Electric: Ameren Missouri 800-552-7583.
+Contact utilities providers (if you are responsible for your own utilities): Gas: Spire Energy 314-621-6960 Electric: Ameren Missouri 800-552-7583.
 Other utilities such as telephone, internet, cable/satellite have multiple providers.
 Please talk to your landlord about your options.

 Open a local bank account.
 For your convenience, Bank of America operates a full-service banking facility on campus.